Raw Food for Dogs

 There are also potential risks surrounding food hygiene when it comes to raw feeding your pets.
 Raw food can carry the risk of disease from bacteria and pathogens just like when you are preparing food for yourself.
 Raw meat should be handled and stored with care to prevent food poisoning for you and your dog.

 And of course preparing meals for your dog from home is going to be more time-consuming than offering a commercially prepared food.

-Because of the risks associated with preparing your dog’s food from scratch, a lot of vets advise owners to stick to commercial dog foods, raw or otherwise.
-On the whole these will have been designed with the dog’s needs in mind, be nutritionally balanced and prepared to strict hygiene standards.
+Because of the risks associated with preparing your dog’s raw food from scratch, a lot of vets advise owners to stick to commercial dog foods, raw or otherwise.
+On the whole these will have been designed with your dog’s needs in mind, be nutritionally balanced and prepared to strict hygiene standards.